Mathnerd314/stroscot/docs/Commentary/Assembly.rst

 * privileged: requires privileged processor state to execute successfully (e.g. ring 0)
 * nop: does nothing

-For code layout knowing the possible execution paths is important. non-data instructions have to be handled specifically.
+For code layout knowing the possible execution paths is important.
+Non-data instructions have to be handled specially.

 Performance
 -----------